gchq/stroom-docs/HOWTOs/EventFeeds/Create Apache HTTPD Event Feed.md

 Select the Feed icon ![feed](../resources/icons/feedItem.png "feedItem"), when the **New Feed** selection window comes up, ensure the `Apache HTTPD` system group is selected or navigate to it.
 Then enter the name of the feed, Apache-SSLBlackBox-V2.0-EVENTS, into the **Name:** text entry box the press **OK**.

 It should be noted that the default Stroom FeedName pattern will not accept this name.
 One needs to modify the `stroom.feedNamePattern` stroom property to change the default pattern to `^[a-zA-Z0-9_-\.]{4,}$`.
-See the [HOWTO on System Properties](../Administration/SystemProperties.md "System Properties") docment to see how to make this change.
+See the [HOWTO on System Properties](../Administration/SystemProperties.md "System Properties") document to see how to make this change.

 ![Stroom UI ApacheHTTPDEventFeed - New Feed dialog](../resources/v6/UI-ApacheHttpEventFeed-04.png "New Feed dialog")